Australian owned and operated. Supporting Australian small businesses for 10 years.

 Sole Trader

-The simplest business structure is a sole trader, where you only require a registration of your business name and this allows you to enter contracts in your name.
-You will ultimately have personal ownership and control of your business assets and any decisions you may make.
 You do have an unlimited personal liability though.
 This means that your personal assets would help you secure you a business loan, but your assets would be at risk should your business fail to meet its debt obligations to your loan provider.
+You can enter contracts in your name, and when conducting business under your registered business name, you must ensure you meet all compliance and regulatory requirements.

 Partnership

-Another very common business structure is a partnership.
-Contracts are made in the names of the business partners, with profits and losses divided by the proportionate share of capital contributions of each partner, and then they are aggregated for each individual partner with income for any other sources.
 Be mindful that there are limitations on payments of salary made to family members.
 In the partnership, there is a personal assumption of any liabilities from the business in terms of debts, joint and severally by all individual partners.
+Business decisions in partnerships are typically made jointly by the partners.

 Discretionary Family Trusts

-Alternatively, you can operate your business through what is known as a discretionary family trust.
-With a trust, business is conducted, and contracts are entered into in the name of the trustee, often a corporate entity.
+With a trust, business is conducted, and contracts are entered into in the name of the trustee, often a corporate trustee.
+A corporate trustee is commonly used for asset protection and to manage the legal responsibilities of the trust.
 You could be a director of this corporate entity as is standard for asset protection.
 Income can be distributed to all or some of the beneficiaries (who can be family members) to take advantage of tax implications.
+Family businesses often use discretionary family trusts to manage and protect family assets.

 If you’re looking for a quick and simple loan solution to get yourself set-up with some extra funds to tackle the legal basics, talk to Unsecured Finance Australia about how we can help you meet your short term business loan needs.